alexispuckett3/Lab4/Home.md

 Connect the circuit to the two DCPS, the function generator, and the oscilloscope.
 Change the shape of the waves along with the frequency using the function generator to observe what happens.

-Circuit Six: Differentiating Op Amp
+_Circuit Six_: Differentiating Op Amp

 Finally, create the differentiating op amp displayed below.